gurditsingh/hydeout/_posts/test.md

 val joinDF = streamingDF.join(staticDF,List("id"),"inner")
 ```
-Note that stream-static joins are not stateful, so no state management is necessary.
+Note that **stream-static joins are not stateful**, so no state management is necessary.

 ### Supported Join Types